I recently stumbled upon a brilliant ‘7 rules of life’ quote that left a lasting impact on me, and it has been on my mind ever since.

-All I wanted to do was spend time alone watching movies, eating ice cream and daydreaming about the day when all that would be a thing of the past.
+All I wanted to do was spend time alone watching movies, eating ice cream, and daydreaming about the day when all this would be a thing of the past.

-When I wasn’t doing any of that, I forced myself to start dating others because I thought the sooner I fell in love with another person, the sooner I’d finally be healed.
+When I wasn’t doing any of that, I forced myself to start dating others because I thought the sooner I fall in love with another person, the sooner I’d finally be healed.

 Back then, I didn’t know that forcing myself to start feeling better would only make me feel even worse.

-When something bad happens to you, say this to yourself and believe in the 7 rules of life and that time is your best friend in misery.
+When something bad happens to you, say this to yourself and believe in the 7 rules of life, and know that time is your best friend in misery.

-What others think of you is none of your business
+3. What others think of you is none of your business!